Close Call During a German Raid: A Story Passed Down

 Beyond proving without a doubt that Star Trek didn’t invent the term “Red Alert,” the document also provided a date.
 The omission of the sabotage detail in the report is curious.
 It seems unlikely that Goss would be unaware of the bomb squad’s findings if evidence of sabotage was indeed found.
 The question is, then, did Lieutenant Colonel Goss not consider it relevant for a report going to a medical audience?
 Might he have omitted the detail in his report for security reasons?

-I had assumed that the Ward 18 bed destroyed by the impact simply didn’t have a patient assigned.
+I had assumed that the Ward 18 bed destroyed by the impact simply didn’t have a patient assigned, or that he was sheltering somewhere during the raid.
 On the contrary, according to a fascinating detail recounted by Frances Rubin (Mann), one of the 32nd Station Hospital’s nurses, the bed was indeed occupied by a patient minutes before the raid.
 According to Rubin’s daughter: “The way she told the story always included the miracle of the patient whose bed was hit and how he had just gotten out of the bed to use the latrine – and how ‘his need to pee saved his life.'”

 Even though the bombs hadn’t detonated outright, the hospital was still in a precarious situation until they were verified as safe by bomb disposal personnel.
 The Germans used not only time-delayed fuzes, but also anti-disturbance ones designed to detonate the bomb if it were moved after landing.
 Some bombs had both kinds of fuzes installed.
 To make matters worse, some bombs also had anti-withdrawal devices intended to detonate them when disposal personnel removed the bomb’s fuzes.